ivan-paleo/publish-micro-image/README.md

 ### Scale bar
-So, if the digital magnification is useless, how can we know the size of a digital microscopic image?
+So, if the digital magnification is useless, how can we know the size of a digital microscope image?
 The good old **scale bar**!
 The field of view, *i.e* the size of the imaged area of the sample, or rulers or anything similar will do the trick too.

-**In summary, in my opinion, talking about *resolution* is much more useful and relevant than digital magnification.**
+**In summary, in my opinion, talking about *resolution* is much more useful and relevant than magnification.**

 ---